 Dynamic URLs are URLs that change depending on various factors, such as user input.
 They are generally less user-friendly than static URLs, and can also be more difficult for search engines to crawl and index.

 Ecommerce SEO is the process of optimizing a website for the purpose of increasing sales and revenue through organic search engine traffic.
 It helps increase traffic to an eCommerce website, and as a result, generates leads, and conversions.
+Read how to create E-commerce content strategy for your business here.

 Google Search offers enriched search results in addition to standard rich results.
 An immersive pop-up experience or other advanced interaction feature is often included in enriched search results.
 For example, a Jobs enriched result popup might appear if a user searched for "jobs in Mountain View".